danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 0
 ```

 I also checked what got generated in the `log/test.log` file.
-This time you can see that both inserts into the `plans` table are wrapped in a transaction which gets rolled back at the end of the test:
+This time both inserts into the `plans` table are wrapped in named transactions using [SAVEPOINT](https://dev.mysql.com/doc/refman/8.0/en/savepoint.html), and rolled back at the end of the test:

 ```
 BEGIN